johnthagen/clion-cppcheck/README.md

 The plugin provides the `Show Cppcheck XML Output` action which will show the raw XML output of the latest finished analysis.

+## Plugin Configuration

+### Verbose Level

+The verbose level of the plugin.
+The following additional information are provided:

+`0` - no verbose information<br/>
+`1` - a notification will be shown if the analysis finished<br/>
+`2` - a notification will be shown if the analysis was invoked (includes all command-line options)<br/>
+`4` - a notification will be shown for each findings in the result (will not show the internally ignored ones)<br/>

 ## Known Issues/Limitations

 See https://github.com/johnthagen/clion-cppcheck/issues for a complete list of tracked issues and enhancements requests.